Wayne Hsiung: Personal life

-Hsiung lives with his dog, Oliver, in San Francisco.
-He rescued Oliver from Yulin, China, where Oliver was to be slaughtered at the Yulin dog meat festival.
+Hsiung lives with his dogs, Oliver and James, and his wife in London.
+Hsiung said he rescued Oliver from Yulin, China, noting Oliver was to be slaughtered at the Yulin dog meat festival.
+James was rescued from Ridglan Farms in Wisconsin on March 15th 2026.
 Hsiung was on the board of directors of the Climate Defense Project, which represents environmental activists and pursues environmental impact litigation.
-Hsuing married Rose Patterson, an activist with Animal Rising (formerly Animal Rebellion)], on April 1, 2025.
+Hsiung married Rose Patterson, an activist with Animal Rising (formerly Animal Rebellion), on April 1, 2025.